 If you can afford it, a 27" screen will give you an impressive space to work in.
 Go for a monitor with a higher resolution too (1920 x 1080 pixels or more) - this measures what you can fit onto the computer monitor.

 A dual-screen setup can improve productivity by giving you more space to work in, if your computer supports it.
+Just bear in mind the law of diminishing returns if you fancy going beyond two screens!

 Computer keyboard and mouse

 Most desktop computers come with a cheap keyboard and mouse as standard.
 These are usually basic models which may have poor ergonomics or be unpleasant to use.
+Laptops may have a built-in touch or track pad instead of a mouse.

 People who spend all day typing or using the mouse on their computer may see significant benefits from a better keyboard and mouse.
 It's not just about being comfortable – conditions like repetitive strain injury and carpal tunnel syndrome are associated with poor ergonomics.